 It had been the custom for centuries for English statesmen, upon retiring from official life, to devote themselves to the classics.
 Mr. Gladstone, who was pre-eminently a statesman-scholar, found it very congenial to his mind and habits to follow this old English custom.
 He first translated and published "The Odes of Horace."
 Then he took Butler's "Analogy" as a textbook, and prepared and published "Studies Subsidiary to the Works of Bishop Butler."
-The discussion necessarily takes a wide range, treating, among other matters, of Butler's method, its application to the Scriptures, the future life, miracles and the mediation of Christ.
+The discussion necessarily takes a wide range, treating, among other matters, of Butler's method, its application to the Scriptures, the future life, miracles, and the mediation of Christ.
 Says W.T.
 Stead: "No one who reads the strenuous arguments with which Mr. Gladstone summarizes the reasoning of Bishop Butler on the future life is conscious of any weakening in the vigorous dialectic which was so often employed with brilliant success in the House of Commons." ~Richard B. Cook

 Those who suffer or fear they may suffer or who suffer because of the suffering of others may be reminded that whatever the foundation of acceptance of and submission to the moral order of the universe, these grounds did not include an assurance we would be spared the physical effects of suffering under the present dispensation.
 In arguing thus Butler is repeating and applying to his own case the old Stoic attitude that we ought to concentrate our attention and energy of making right what we can control and not in fretting about what we cannot control.